fatihacet/gitlab-workflow/README.md

 - Open MRs assigned to you on GitLab.
 - Open pipeline on GitLab.
 - Open project on GitLab.
 - Open project new issue page to create a new issue.
-- Open project new issue page to create a new issue.
 - Set and remove your GitLab Personal Access Token. _Required, see Setup section below._